How Acupuncture Helps Support In-Vitro Fertilization

 If you are like many women, you have probably heard that acupuncture combined with In Vitro Fertilization (IVF) can help increase the chance of a successful pregnancy.
 Many women are having great results utilizing acupuncture to complement the IVF cycle.
 A recent study found acupuncture improves pregnancy success rate by 50% in women undergoing IVF.
 So how does this 3,000-year-old medicine actually help support IVF?

-According to Traditional Chinese Medicine, disease and malfunction in the body result from blockage in the flow of vital Qi (energy) and Blood.
+According to Traditional Chinese Medicine, disease and malfunction in the body result from a blockage in the flow of vital Qi (energy) and Blood.
 By removing these blockages and restoring a smooth normal flow, the body is able to restore health and optimum organ function.
 Through the use of hair-thin needles and Chinese herbs, Acupuncture Physicians are able to find and remove these blockages of Qi and Blood, allowing tissues and organs to heal themselves.

 Traditional Chinese Medicine treats the body as a whole.
 When a woman receives acupuncture care for fertility, her entire picture of health is taken into consideration.
 By restoring the smooth flow of Qi and Blood within the body, her general well-being will improve and she will respond better to the I.V.F. process.